section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 Congratulations, you now have Nessus installed on Kali-Linux.

-Wait for the necessary Nessus plugins to compile, after the compilation click `Nessus Essentials` and the continue button.
+Wait for the necessary Nessus plugins to compile; click `Nessus Essentials` and the continue button after the compilation.

 ### Step 3:
 - Provide your name and a valid email to receive an activation code.